bwanab/sc_em/README.md

 ** Supercollider emulator **

+* This is far earlier than alpha software.
+If there's anything useful here it is strictly coincidental.

 Receives and decodes supercollider OSC messages.
 That's all.
 It is useful for building a supercollider client.

 ## Installation